Chapter 3 - Managing Your Files

 Examining the Contents of a Folder

-Let's take a look at what is in the playground.
+Let's take a look at what is in the samples.
 By the way, the output you see on your computer might have a few more files in it as I might have added some after writing this article!

 In a graphical user interface, we'd open the folders and look at the files.
 In the shell, we can use the

 tree command to show the contents of a folder.